Gsparsh22/DMS624/README.md

 # DMS624
-Project for course DMS624
-    ->Designed a transit optimization system based on distance and price.
+Designed a transit optimization system based on distance and price.